rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/5-sealed-secrets.md

 1. The observant among you have noticed that in the previous exercise we created a secret for SonarQube and added it to Git just like that...😳 Lets start by fixing this and sealing our SonarQube credentials so they can be safely checked in to the repository. (yeah we know, git commit history, but we are trying to make a point here, so please 🤣)

     First, we'll create the secret in a tmp directory.
+So go to youe code-server and run below piece of code in terminal.

     ```bash
-    cat << EOF > /tmp/sonarqube-auth.yaml
+    cat << EOF > /tmp/sonarqube.yaml
     apiVersion: v1
     data:
       username: "$(echo -n admin | base64 -w0)"